marifdemirtas/pfp-ebooks/_sources/index.rst

 .. admonition:: During this lesson, you will learn code plans used by *real professionals*.

-   These plans represent the most common patterns in web scraping with BeautifulSoup.
+   These plans represent the most common patterns in web scraping with the BeautifulSoup library.
 The plans in this ebook were created after an anaylsis of 100 web scraping files from `Github <https://github.com/search?l=Python&q=BeautifulSoup%28&type=Code>`_, as well as two interviews with people who use web scraping in their jobs.

 Plan 1: Get information from a webpage
 ::::::::::::::::::::::::::::::::::::::

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    plan1.rst